 Before we delve into the details of vegan collagen, we’re going to explain what collagen as a whole is first.

 Collagen is a naturally occurring protein in the body, made up of amino acids.
 It is also available as an additional supplement if needed.

-Collagen helps support the maintenance of skin, hair, muscles, tendons, nails, bones and ligaments.
+It is an integral component of all skin, hair, muscles, tendons, nails, bones and ligaments.1

 Eating a balanced diet and having enough protein is essential for the body to break down the protein into amino acids to create collagen.